UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/LABTASKS.md

 :question: Where is the client-side JavaScript defined?
 Name the file(s) in which it is used.

-:question: What is the purpose of build.gradle file?
-What's in it, and what does it mean?

-:question: What's in .gitgnore file?
-What's the purpose of it?

 ## Use ZenHub to support Agile development

 We'll be using ZenHub to augment the standard GitHub issues